-- (a) the right does not apply to computer programs or computer-generated works (section 97(2));38 - the right does not apply to works in which Crown copyright exists unless the author has previously been identified as such in or on published copies of the work (section 97(7)(a)); - (c) the right does not apply to any act done by or with the licence of the copyright owner in relation to a work in which copyright first vested in the author's employer under section 21(2) of the Act if: - (i) the author cannot readily be identified at the time of the act; or - (ii) the work was co-created and it is impracticable at the time of the act to identify the contributors' respective contributions and the authors have not previously been identified in or on published copies of the work (section 97(6)).
+- 225 Section 97 of the Copyright Act contains a list of exceptions to the right to be identified as author.
+While most of these are of general application, one relates specifically to the Crown and another has a bearing on State Services agencies as employers.
+Of all the listed exceptions, the following are the most likely to be of relevance to departments or other State Services agencies: - (a) the right does not apply to computer programs or computer-generated works (section 97(2));100 - (b) the right does not apply to works in which Crown copyright exists unless the author has previously been identified as such in or on published copies of the work (section 97(7)(a)); - (c) the right does not apply to any act done by or with the licence of the copyright owner in relation to a work in which copyright first vested in the author's employer under section 21(2) of the Act if: - (i) the author cannot readily be identified at the time of the act; or - (ii) the work was co-created and it is impracticable at the time of the act to identify the contributors' respective contributions and the authors have not previously been identified in or on published copies of the work (section 97(6)). - 226 In addition: - (a) it is not an infringement of the right to do any act to which the author has consented (section 107(1)); and - (b) the author may waive the right by instrument in writing; a waiver: - (i) may relate to a specific work, or to works of a specified description that are in existence, in progress, or about to be commenced; and - (ii) must state the rights to which the waiver relates; and - (iii) may be expressed to be subject to revocation; and - (iv) if made in favour of the owner or prospective owner of the copyright in the work or works to which the waiver relates, shall be presumed to extend to his or her licensees and successors in title unless a contrary intention is expressed (section 107(2) and (3)).

-57 In addition:

-- (a) it is not an infringement of the right to do any act to which the author has consented (section 107(1)); and - (b) the author may waive the right by instrument in writing; a waiver: - (i) may relate to a specific work, or to works of a specified description that are in existence, in progress, or about to be commenced; and - (ii) must state the rights to which the waiver relates; and - (iii) may be expressed to be subject to revocation; and - (iv) if made in favour of the owner or prospective owner of the copyright in the work or works to which the waiver relates, shall be presumed to extend to his or her licensees and successors in title unless a contrary intention is expressed (section 107(2) and (3)).